 Takopi’s Original Sin by Taizan 5

-Takopi's Original Sin is a short sci-fi manga by Taizan 5 that has skyrocketed in popularity over these past few months.
-I couldn't be happier that it has because it is one of my favorite new manga series to release within quite some time.
+Takopi’s Original Sin is a short sci-fi manga by Taizan 5 that has skyrocketed in popularity over these past few months.
+I couldn’t be happier that it has because it is one of my favorite new manga series to be released within quite some time.

-I thought Goodnight Punpun by Inio Asano was a tough read, and don't get me wrong it definitely is, but there's something about the compactness of Takopi's Original Sin and the topics it explores that makes it just as much, if not more, of a heavy read.
-While Goodnight Punpun is a story that unfolds over multiple volumes, Takopi's Original Sin hits you hard from the get-go and continues to do so over the course of its two volumes.
+I thought Goodnight Punpun by Inio Asano was a tough read, and don’t get me wrong it is, but there’s something about the compactness of Takopi’s Original Sin and the topics it explores that makes it just as much, if not more, of a heavy read.
+While Goodnight Punpun is a story that unfolds over multiple volumes, Takopi’s Original Sin hits you hard from the get-go and continues to do so throughout its two volumes.

 The two share a lot of similarities.
 Both are incredibly difficult to get through, but they are some of the most amazing stories I’ve ever read.
 What’s unique about Takopi’s Original Sin, though, is that it’s a sci-fi story about Takopi, an alien from Happy Planet, a utopia where everyone is kind and happy, who meets a girl named Shizuka.
 In his interactions with her, he discovers that sadness and anger are part of human existence.